zaiisao/Documentation/en/cloud-recording/cloud_recording_individual_mode.md

 title: Individual Recording
 description:
 platform: All Platforms
-updatedAt: Fri Mar 20 2020 04:01:46 GMT+0800 (CST)
+updatedAt: Thu Mar 26 2020 07:46:19 GMT+0800 (CST)
 ---
 # Individual Recording
 ## Overview

 Agora Cloud Recording supports two recording modes:

-- Individual recording mode: Records the audio and video of each UID or the specified UID in a channel separately.
+- Individual recording mode: Records audio and video of each UID as separate files.
-- Composite recording mode: Records the audio and video of all or the specified UIDs in a channel together.
+- Composite recording mode: Generates a single mixed audio and video file for all UIDs in a channel.

 This article explains how to record a call in individual recording mode by using the RESTful API.